anamkhxn/anamkhxn/README.md

 <!--
 **anamkhxn/anamkhxn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-<h3>I'm a senior at VIT pursuing B.Tech in IT and a Software Engineer Intern at Dell.</h3>
+<h3>I'm a Software Engineer at Dell Technologies, Bangalore.
+I am passionate about learning new things and solving problems.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=anamkhxn" alt="anamkhxn" /> </p>
 <!--